The Challenge: We often use praise to uplift or thank others.

 Example of the effect of person praise:

 Effect: The student feels good at first, but over time, becomes nervous to try any pieces of music that are more challenging.
-For if she takes a risk and fails, her parents will find out that she’s not such a “brilliant musician” after all.
+If she takes a risk and fails, her parents will find out that she’s not such a “brilliant musician” after all.
 In this way, person praise can breed fear and a lack of confidence, even when it is intended to do the opposite.

 Example of the effect of process praise:

 Process Praise: Her parents offer encouragement by saying, “We can really tell how hard you worked at practicing this piece of music.
 We’re so proud of you!”
-The parents are reinforcing a behavior in the student (practicing) that is repeatable.
+The parents are reinforcing behavior in the student (practicing) that is repeatable.

 Effect: The student then becomes less afraid of and more eager for new challenges, because she understands what behavior will help her succeed again in the future.
 Furthermore, if she doesn’t do as well on the next piece, she won’t be as likely to attribute her failure to the idea that she is a bad musician.
 Instead, she may be better able to learn from the situation and realize she should have practiced more.